Low carb chocolate muffins with all the flavours of an almond joy candy bar. Sugar-free and grain-free.

 Almond Joy Muffin Tops

-- Preheat oven to 325F and grease a muffin top pan or line a muffin tin with paper liners.
+- Preheat oven to 350F and grease a muffin top pan or line a muffin tin with paper liners.

-- In a medium bowl, whisk together the almond flour, cocoa powder, shredded coconut, coconut flour, whey protein, baking powder and salt.
+- In a medium bowl, whisk together the almond flour, sweetener, cocoa powder, protein powder, baking powder, and salt.

-- Spoon into prepared pans to fill cavities about 2/3 full (you will need to do this in batches unless you have two pans).
+- Spoon into prepared pans to fill cavities about ⅔ full (for the muffin tops, you will need to work in batches).
 Bake 15 to 18 minutes for muffin tops and 20 to 25 minutes for muffins, until set and just firm to the touch.